pay-a-vegan/log-in-page/README.md

 ## log-in-page
-user profile: classify themselves as Beginner, Intermediate, Advanced user profile: cant' change umtil they have hit or miss some milestone
+1. user profile classify themselves as Beginner, Intermediate, Advanced
+2. user profile can change umtil they have hit or miss some milestone